GOING BOLDLY AND STUMBLING BLINDLY INTO 1973,

 It was a theatrical tradition which was hardly large by any means, I suspect most Canadians were too busy watching hockey to even notice it.
 But it was there, an integral part of the Country’s culture, and integrated enough into Canadian society that it would perform the works of Canadian writers.

-The bottom line, is that if you were in Canada and hiring actors, pretty much everyone you would get was going to be theatrically, rather than cinema, trained.
+The bottom line, is that if you were in Canada and hiring actors, a lot of what you would get was going to be theatrically, rather than cinema, trained.
 Same thing with local directors, writers, lighting people, set designers, prop-masters, make up artists, etc.

 This actually shows in the stuff that was appearing on television.
 Most of the CBC’s dramatic specials were adaptations of stage plays, often shot as if they were on stage, with minimal sets, basic lighting, few changes and so forth.
 Lets face it, there wasn’t a lot of money in the CBC budget for drama in the first place and not a lot of experience with the format, so adopting a theatrical style with its built in limitations was both cheaper and easier than a more cinematic style.